The PRIMM Method -- Predict, Run, Investigate

 Total: $89.97

 If you predicted Total: $89.97000000000001, your instinct about floating-point precision was technically sound.
 Python's float type sometimes produces tiny rounding artifacts.
-In this case, 29.99 * 3 happens to produce exactly 89.97, but similar calculations can surprise you with extra decimals.
+In this case, 29.99 * 3 happens to display as 89.97, but similar calculations can surprise you with extra decimals.

 Block 4: Boolean Logic